sinansevgi/Dietify/README.md

 # Dietify Backend

 Dietify - Calorie counting for weight management shouldn't be hard.
 Dietify helps you to keep track of your calorie intake.
-This is an api backend for the the the Dietify application.
+This is the api backend for the Dietify application.

 ## Built With